evhub/coconut/DOCS.md

 ### Iterator Slicing

 Coconut uses a `$` sign right after an iterator before a slice to perform iterator slicing.
 Coconut's iterator slicing works much the same as Python's sequence slicing, and looks much the same as Coconut's partial application, but with brackets instead of parentheses.
-It has the same precedence as subscription.
+It has the same precedence as normal slicing.

 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for `slice` objects in the same way as can be done with normal slicing.
 Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's [`tee` function](#tee)).